 Earth friendly landscapes produce food and native habitat.
 Recently there has been a growing group of folks who can really dig this concept.
 Urban farmers and gardeners have been hard at work rejuvenating the local food system and local ecosystems alike.
 All of this good work is rooted in the wealth of our waste.
 Food waste has the right amount of nitrogen to help us turn leaf and wood chip waste into the best compost for growing farms and gardens.

-Giving Tree Gardens will be creating compost at the Stone’s Throw farm sites over the next season in a home-grown partnership between the two businesses.
+Giving Tree Gardens will be creating compost at various urban farm sites over the next season in a home-grown partnership between small businesses.
 This exciting adventure in good dirt means that we are returning nutrients to the neighborhoods just as nature intended.
 By converting crud into compost and letting these brave city farmers get their hands on it, we’re completing a cycle of health that can help a city grow strong.

 Well managed compost piles create lots of heat.
 We looked at all that steam coming off our pile and decided to take our hot compost inside the greenhouse for the winter.
 We had no idea if this would work, but as it turns out the compost generated enough heat inside the greenhouse for us to start seeds in the middle of January in Minnesota.
 The kind members of the Lakewinds Natural Foods Co-op helped us get our grand compost-as-a-heat-source experiment off the ground through their Lakewinds Field Fund Program.
 Here’s a video that Lakewinds Co-op staff put together for their members.